Whether you’re taking a vacation to Mexico, Spain, or a city with a large Spanish-speaking population, knowing how to speak Spanish can be a big help!

 Casual conversations with Spanish-speakers are a fun and easy way to practice your language skills!
-Here, you’ll find 20 phrases that will come in handy for Spanish conversation practice.
+And having a few go-to, easy Spanish phrases up your sleeve will impress your new friends.
+Here, you’ll find 20 phrases for basic Spanish conversation that will come in handy for Spanish conversation practice.

 20 Spanish Phrases and Questions for Conversation Practice

 Below you’ll find 20 of the most basic Spanish conversation phrases that are easy to use and practice.
 Hopefully, they’ll inspire you to continue your Spanish education until you’re fully fluent.